From Video to Control: A Survey of Learning Manipulation Interfaces from Temporal Visual Data: Direct Video--Action Policies

 \subsection{Execution and control integration}

-For the core direct video--action methods discussed above, video-derived temporal structure is not preserved as a separate target at deployment.
-Instead, temporal prediction primarily acts as a training-time mechanism that shapes the policy representation---indeed, all core methods can bypass video generation at test time (Table~\ref{tab:direct-video-action-comparison})---while control is executed directly in the robot’s native action space.
-Boundary world-model variants retain internal latent states for planning, but these are not exposed as inspectable control interfaces.
+Direct video--action methods differ not only in their training objectives, but also in how the learned predictor is inserted into the closed-loop control cycle.
+In this family, video-derived temporal structure is usually not preserved as an explicit target at deployment.
+Instead, temporal prediction mainly shapes the policy representation during training, while the deployed system outputs actions directly in the robot's native control space.
+Boundary latent-state world models retain internal rollouts for planning, but these rollouts are still not exposed as inspectable visual targets or constraint objects in the same way as the explicit-interface methods discussed later.